 Becoming less able to cope at home does not necessarily mean you need to go in full time care at a nursing home.
 The answer is to stay in your own home keeping your friends, relatives and possessions around you without any unnecessary upheaval or stress.

-We specialise in elderly, domiciliary and companion care, and can help you remain in your own home for as long as possible offering an alternative to a nursing home or living with relatives.
+We specialise in elderly, companion care, and can help you remain in your own home for as long as possible offering an alternative to a nursing home or living with relatives.
 We can support and sustain people in their own home thus promoting independent living and well-being.
 This helps you to manage your health and activity in a proactive manner.
-Our care staff can visit you in your own home from just 15 minutes per day, to day-sits of 4-5 hours or even a full-time Live In carer.
+Our care staff can visit you in your own home from just 30 minutes per day, to day-sits of 4-5 hours, or even a full-time Live In carer.

 Personal homecare is when you receive help with the personal tasks you cannot manage alone.
-Help with tasks such as getting in and out of bed, getting dressed, going to the toilet, washing or eating.
+Personal Care can include assistance with:

 Direct payments are payments awarded to you so you can purchase care services once you have been assessed as needing care and the type of care you need.
 The payment should be enough to enable you to purchase services to meet your care needs, and must be spent only on those care services.
 Most people are eligible for Direct Payments as long as they can manage their own money.
 Direct Payments put you in control of your own care.
 You do not have to use the service recommended by your local council, you can chose any approved care provider and top up the funds allocated to you to purchase additional care services.